andersonsouza90/andersonsouza90/README.md

 - 👋 Hi, I’m Anderson
-- 👀 I work with Java, Angular and Coldfusion ...
+- 👀 I work with Java
 - 💞️ I’m looking to collaborate on sharing knowledge ...
 - 📫 How to reach me:
 https://www.linkedin.com/in/andersonsilvadesouza/ |||